Madison County Nature Trail: Facilities

-The Park is open free to the public each day from 7 a.m. until 30 minutes prior to sunset, closing only on Christmas Day and New Year’s Day.
+The Park is open free to the public each day from 7 a.m. until 30 minutes prior to sunset, closing only on Christmas Day and New Year's Day.

 The trail consists of 1.5 mile loop with additional side trails.
 It is a good trail for beginners, fairly flat and wide footbed with good signage.

 0.5 mile of the trail is a Braille trail.

-The trail crosses the Cambron Covered Bridge named after Joe E. Cambron, who was the Madison County Bridge Foreman from 1958-1974.
+The trail crosses the Cambron Covered Bridge named after Joe E. Cambron, who was the Madison County Bridge Foreman from 1958 to 1974.
 The bridge makes for great photos, especially in black and white A historic log cabin is open to explore.
 The log cabin was originally built about 1810 somewhere near New Market.
 It was donated to Madison County by the Herbert P. Walker family, brought to the Nature Trail, and reassembled.

-Other facilities include an open air pavilion, A-frame chapel, outdoor classroom, picnic area and accessible rest rooms.
+Other facilities include an open-air pavilion, A-frame chapel, outdoor classroom, picnic area and accessible rest rooms.

 Fishing is allowed Monday through Friday only, (fee charged).

 History

 The Madison County Nature Trail was constructed beginning in 1974 with completion in 1975.
 The construction was financed jointly by the U.S. Department of Housing and Urban Development and the Madison County Commission.
-It has been noted that the Chairman, James Record, had a special love for nature and the environment and was instrumental in the building of the Nature Trail.
+It has been noted that the chairman, James Record, had a special love for nature and the environment and was instrumental in the building of the Nature Trail.